victorlaerte/wedeploy.com/node/electric/src/pages/blog/starting-an-iot-platform-with-wedeploy/index.md

   <img src="/images/blog/post-6--0.jpg" alt="IoT train is passing.
 Credits: Amos Bar-Zeev (https://unsplash.com/search/wait?photo=IjA4vTJ3PHY)">
 </figure>

 I realized that in the short period of time I had to accomplish this, I would need to learn how to use and configure a complete new tool like [Kaa](https://www.kaaproject.org) or [Machina.io](https://macchina.io).
 But I just wanted a place to simulate an IoT platform super fast.
-Then a thought occured to me:
+Then a thought occurred to me:

 > Why not use WeDeploy to host my app?
 It already provides all the infrastructure I need.